 The Cradle Mountain-Lake St. Clair National Park is the most iconic natural attraction and a popular wildlife watching destination in Tasmania – Australia’s island state.
 In fact, the stunning alpine wilderness is so high on everyone’s bucket list that its popularity is becoming too much of a good thing.

-More than 250,000 people visited the park in 2017, prompting the Tasmanian Parks and Wildlife Service to restrict vehicle access to Dove Lake – one of the most popular scenic sights in the park, in order to reduce congestion and the increasing pressure on the fragile ecosystem.
+More than 250,000 people visited the park in 2017, prompting the Tasmanian Parks and Wildlife Service to restrict vehicle access to Dove Lake – one of the most popular scenic sights in the park, in order to reduce the environmental impacts of tourism on the fragile ecosystem.

 The issue of growing tourism in Tasmania has the state divided, with some advocating for instituting a cap on visitor access to the more popular sites, while others welcome the growth and the revenue it injects into the state’s economy.